MaximilianBuegler/laser-simulator/README.md

 Once you open index.html in your browser, all objects can be dragged and dropped, all objects can be rotated by using the mouse wheel.
 Lasers update in real time.
 Once a laser hits a sink its ray turns green.

+# Browser support
-# Tested to work with Chrome and Firefox.
-Neither know nor care about IE.
+Only tested with Chrome and Firefox.

 Have fun.